 Badugi

-The object of the game is to make a Badugi - a four-card low hand with four different suits, and no pairs.
-The best possible starting hand therefore is 4-3-2-A (with each card a different suit).
-Badugi Poker uses a variation of the ‘Ace to Five’ or ‘California’ system for ranking low hands which means Aces are always low.
+The object of the game is to make a Badugi - a four-card low hand with four different suits and no pairs.
+In Badugi, Aces are always low, but having more than one card of the same suit is bad.
+The best possible starting hand therefore is 4-3-2-1 (with each card a different suit).

-If a hand reaches showdown and no player has a Badugi, the player with the best three-card or two-card hand wins the pot.
-For example, if you hold 6h-4d-3s-Ah, you have two hearts, so the highest one is ignored, leaving a 4-3-A-x.
-That hand is known as a ‘Three Card Four’, and would lose to any Badugi, but it would beat 7h-5d-4d-3s (the highest diamond is ignored, making a ‘Three Card Seven’, 7-4-3-x),.
+If a hand reaches showdown and no player has a four-card Badugi, the player with the best three-card hand wins the pot.
+If no one has that, the best two-card hand wins the pot.
+For example, if you hold 6h-4d-3s-2h, you have two hearts, so the highest one is ignored, leaving a 4-3-2-x.
+That hand is known as a ‘Three Card Four’, and would lose to the worst four-card Badugi, but it would beat 7h-5d-4d-3s (the highest diamond is ignored, making a ‘Three Card Seven’, 7-4-3-x).
 All three-card hands, in turn, beat all two-card hands.
-For example, Ad-As-2d-2c is a ‘Two-Card Deuce’, 2-A-X-X, because there are two pairs).
-It’s even possible to have a ‘One Card’ hand; for example, Qd-Jd-8d-4d has four cards of the same suit, so three of them are ignored, leaving just the 4d, a ‘One-Card Four’.
+For example, 4d-4s-2d-2c is a ‘Two-Card Four’, 4-2-X-X, because there are two pairs).
+It’s even possible to have a ‘One Card’ hand; for example, Qd-Jd-8d-5d has four cards of the same suit, so three of them are ignored, leaving just the 5d, a ‘One-Card Five’.

 To help understand the ranking of hands, the following Badugi hands (not a complete list) are ranked from least powerful (#1, which will rarely win the pot) to most powerful (#18, the nuts):